 9. Unmanned Arial Vehicles (UAVs)

 From package delivery to search and rescue operations, many new applications of UAVs (i.e. drones) are significantly limited by the power and range provided by traditional batteries.
-Both military and private industry plan to overcome these challenges with hydrogen fuel cells that boast up to three times the range of battery-based systems.
-Fuel cells also have a higher energy to mass ratio and can be refueled in a few minutes.
+Both military and private industry are overcoming these challenges with hydrogen fuel cells with up to three times the range of battery-based systems.
+Fuel cells also have a higher energy-to-mass ratio and can be refueled in a few minutes.

 10. Boats and Submarines